werf/werf/docs/_includes/reference/cli/werf_plan.md

             Requires all used images to be previously built and exist in repo.
 Exits with error if
             needed images are not cached and so require to run build instructions (default
             $WERF_REQUIRE_BUILT_IMAGES)
-      --rollback-graph-path=''
-            Save rollback graph path to the specified file (by default $WERF_ROLLBACK_GRAPH_PATH).
-            Extension must be .dot or not specified.
-If extension not specified, then .dot is used --save-build-report=false
+      --save-build-report=false
             Save build report (by default $WERF_SAVE_BUILD_REPORT or false).
 Its path and format
             configured with --build-report-path
-      --save-deploy-report=false
-            Save deploy report (by default $WERF_SAVE_DEPLOY_REPORT or false).
-Its path and format
-            configured with --deploy-report-path
       --secondary-repo=[]
             Specify one or multiple secondary read-only repos with images that will be used as a
             cache.